elyxm/elyxm-railway/backend/implementation-plan.md

 # Backend Implementation Plan

-This document outlines the plan to implement missing backend features identified by comparing our project with the `medusa-eats` reference project.
+This document outlines the plan to implement missing backend features identified by comparing our project with the `medusa-eats` reference project located in the tmp/ folder.

 ## Analysis Summary